 Trailcams reveal the secret lives behind the bushes.
 This video is courtesy of Giles Thacker who spent a lot of time with his camera in the garden back in the spring and summer of 2021.

-And these stills were from the recent brood while they were all still around.
+And these stills were from the class of 2024.
 They seemed to particularly like Conversation by Julian Wild

 A typical 24 hours behind the scenes at the Secret Garden.
 The sculptures act as an intriguing backdrop to the comings and goings of the fox family here.
 Look away if you're squeamish as there is a frame where a seagull is caught (but luckily not in focus).
 It is a reminder that nature is indeed "red in tooth and claw".
 On the plus side, there is a frame were a fat wood pigeon trots past unmolested.